epfl-ada-2018/project-pizzafels/docs/_stories/correlation.md

 </div>
 <br />

 A clear negative correlation between road expenses and car accidents appears.
-One could argue that it is because roads become safier with more spendings in the renovation, however we are only showing a correlation here, and not an explicit relation of causality.
-The number of accidents might have decreased in the time for other reasons than an increase in road expenses.
+This comes to confirm the previous model showing that 'road expenses' were the most influent in car accidents.
+Logically, the correlation is negative, which means that the more cantons are investing in road infrastructure, and the safer roads become.

 <br />
 ### Correlation with cantonal police expenses